DanhouLi/danhouli.github.io/_pages/research.md

     flex-grow: 1; /* Forces the middle of the page to stretch and fill the empty space */ }

-  footer {
-    margin-top: auto !important; /* Pushes the footer to the very bottom of that stretched space */ }

-  /* 7.
-Reduce the footer font size */
-  footer, footer .container {
-    font-size: 0.8rem !important; /* Adjust this number to be smaller (e.g., 0.75rem) or larger */
-  }

   /* Expand the about page content to match, but force it to stay perfectly centered */ article.post, .post-content {
     max-width: 100% !important;